What is a Buy Now Pay Later facility?

 Having understood the nuances, let's now look at one such service provider that has a very unique offering.

-You might be thinking that even though credit cards have poor offerings, still we do have a physical card with us through which we can pay our bills almost everywhere without any hassle.
-Well, Uni Pay 1/3rd Card has even solved this problem too.
-Uni Cards is not just a BNPL facility like the other players in the market, it also provides you with a physical card within just 72 hours of registration.
-Not only this, Since this card is powered by VISA and has multiple banking partners, it will work at 99% of all merchants in India.
-You might be curious to know more about this card so let’s see what this card is all about.
+You might be thinking that even though credit cards have poor offerings, we still do have a physical card with us through which we can pay our bills almost everywhere without any hassle.
+Well, Uni Pay 1/3rd Card has even solved this problem, too.
+Uni Cards is not just a BNPL facility like the other players in the market.
+It also provides you with a physical card within just 72 hours of registration.
+Not only this but since this card is powered by VISA and has multiple banking partners, it will work at 99% of all merchants in India.
+You might be curious to know more about this card, so let’s see what this card is all about.

 India’s first Pay 1/3 Card

-For instance, if your purchases sum up to Rs.3,000, you can choose to pay only Rs.1,000 per month.
+For instance, if your purchases sum up to ₹3,000, you can choose to pay only ₹1,000 per month.
 However, if you repay the entire bill in the first month, you will be rewarded with a flat cashback of 1%.
 A deal you can’t refuse, isn’t it?

-It takes just a matter of seconds to apply and avail for the facility of an initial credit limit that ranges from Rs.20,000 to as high as Rs.6,00,000.
-Uni Cards has no joining or annual fees and it’ll be lifetime free for its early users.
+It takes just a matter of seconds to apply and avail of the facility of an initial credit limit that ranges from ₹20,000 to as high as ₹6,00,000.
+Uni Cards has no joining or annual fees, and it’ll be lifetime free for its early users.
 Awesome, isn’t it?